mt-robotics/sql/sql.md

 select last_name last_nm, first_name as first_nm
 from public.actor;

--- `as` is used to set alias, which can be omitted
+-- `as` is an optional clause or command used to set a column's alias
 ```

 #### DISTINCT